Healthy Homes Assessment Gracefield

 What We Do

-As building inspectors we deal with all the issues that come with expert house inspections.
-We’re here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we take on all components involved in professional house inspects.
+We’re there to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment, and undertake detailed inspections so you won’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning a house.
+We are serious about your investment We will conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing a home.

-We specialise in a range of solutions to ensure that you are fully updated on the condition of any property you may be contemplating buying or selling along with other services.
+We specialise in a range of solutions to make sure you are completely updated on the condition of any property you may be thinking of buying or selling as well as additional solutions.

-With our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any problems that might be discovered.
-Thanks to our comprehensive reporting it is easy to understand why we have so many customers who recommend our service to family and friends.
+With our systemised approach to your property inspection and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues identified.
+Through our comprehensive report, it’s not surprising that we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports